-The classical method of Chabauty-Coleman {(see Section \ref{chabauty-coleman})} computes a usable bound for the number of rational points on a curve $X$ (of genus $>1$) provided that the rank $r$ of the Mordell-Weil group of the Jacobian of $X$ is strictly less than its genus $g$. \vv But the Birch and Swinnerton-Dyer conjecture predicts that (for $N$ prime) the rank $r_0(N)^+$ of {$J_0(N)^+(\Q)$}, the Mordell-Weil group of the Jacobian of $X_0(N)^+$, is greater than or equal to $g_0(N)^+$, the genus of {$X_0(N)^+$}.
-So this classical method can't be brought to bear here.
+The classical method of Chabauty--Coleman {(see Section \ref{chabauty-coleman} below)} computes a usable bound for the number of rational points on a curve $X$ (of genus $>1$) provided that the rank $r$ of the Mordell--Weil group of the Jacobian of $X$ is strictly less than its genus $g$. \vv But the Birch and Swinnerton-Dyer conjecture predicts that (for $N$ prime) the rank $r_0(N)^+$ of {$J_0(N)^+(\Q)$}, the Mordell--Weil group of the Jacobian of $X_0(N)^+$, is greater than or equal to $g_0(N)^+$, the genus of {$X_0(N)^+$}.
+So this classical method can't be brought to bear here. \vv

 Computationally, we have many examples where there's actual equality: (Indeed, this is true for all $N < 5077$ for which $g_0(N)^+ > 1$.)
-Happily, for exactly such cases---i.e., for curves $X$ of genus $>1$ with $r=g$--- we have the more recent ``Quadratic Chabauty--Coleman--Kim" method that offers a new approach to compute the set of all ${\mathbb Q}$-rational points{\footnote { We think it is reasonable to conjecture that the average value of the ratios is $1$; e.g., as $N$ ranges through prime values; are these ratios bounded?}}.
+Happily, for exactly such cases---i.e., for curves $X$ of genus $>1$ with $r=g$---we have the more recent quadratic Chabauty--Coleman--Kim method that offers a new approach to compute the set of all ${\mathbb Q}$-rational points{\footnote { We think it is reasonable to conjecture that the average value of the ratios is $1$; e.g., as $N$ ranges through prime values; are these ratios bounded?}}.
 For example see \cite{4.2, 2, 3, 4} {(and Section \ref{qc})}.
 Indeed, there are also two new viewpoints on quadratic Chabauty, the geometric perspective of Edixhoven--Lido \cite{EL} and the ($p$-adic) Arakelov theoretic one of Besser--M\"uller--Srinivasan \cite{6.1}.
 We will say more about these in the following section. \vv

 The list of curves $X_0(N)^+$ of genus 2 or 3 with $N$ prime is a result of Ogg.
-We have the following: \vv {\bf Theorem} (Ogg) For $N$\ prime, $X_0(N)^+$ is of genus 2 if and only if and it has genus 3 if and only if
+We have the following: \vv {\bf Theorem} (Ogg) For $N$\ prime, $X_0(N)^+$ is of genus 2 if and only if and it has genus 3 if and only if \vv